jjhna/jjhna.github.io/projects/BuyingComputer.md

 <img class="ui image" src="{{ site.baseurl }}/images/comp1.jpg">

 <img class="ui image" src="{{ site.baseurl }}/images/comp2.jpg">

-It's pretty cool...
+It's cool...to have 5 fans on your computer at night...
-...except when your trying to sleep...
+...except when you’re trying to sleep...

-In order to buy the right computer there is a lot of questions that you have to answer.
+To buy the right computer there is a lot of questions that you must answer.
 Some of these questions include:

 Do you need a computer outside your house? - laptop

-Are you heavy into video games - An intel core i7, with NVdia graphics card may be needed. ... etc.
+Are you heavy into video games - An intel core i7, with NVidia graphics card may be needed.

 To buy the right computer there is a lot of questions that you must answer.
 Some of these questions include: